KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 ..

-  d.
-Copy the kylo-*.nar files to the <NIFI_HOME>/kylo/lib directory.
+4. Copy the kylo-*.nar files to the <NIFI_HOME>/kylo/lib directory.

-  e.
-Create a directory called "app" in the <NIFI_HOME>/kylo/lib directory.
+5. Create a directory called "app" in the <NIFI_HOME>/kylo/lib directory.

 .. code-block:: shell